-TOPO is a consortium of local community groups and organisations working together to establish a sustainable community-cultural hub in central Kingston hosting a number of social, creative and environmental enterprises.
+TOPO is a consortium of local community groups and organisations working together to establish a sustainable community hub in central Kingston hosting a number of social, creative and environmental enterprises.
 Our first choice of space is The Old Post Office listed building(s) on Eden Street, hence TOPO.

 1. Summary What the TOPO consortium is proposing and offering The current social and economic context What, and who, is TOPO?
 Page 3

 2. Responses to "Have Your Say" Page 4

 3. The TOPO proposal Page 5

-4. Inspirations and models Page 7
+4. Inspirations and models+ The Portas Review Page 7 Page 9

-5. Business, funding and governance Page 9
+5. Business, funding and governance Page 10

+6. The spatial plan - summary Page 13

-6. TOPO history Page 11
+7. TOPO history Page 14

+8. Appendices Site plan Expressions of Interest, spatial requirements Page 17 Page 18

+9. Notes and references Page 19